More about: 24 Best Things To Do in Rome

 23. Set off in search of the most beautiful churches in the city

-When you start to imagine a trip to Rome for the first time, you may fall into the trap of thinking that Rome is "only about churches".
-And it is true that there are many churches in Rome, but spending the whole trip discovering them one by one would certainly not be the best way to make the most of your time in the city.
+When you start to imagine a trip to Rome for the first time, you may fall into the trap of thinking that Rome is "all about churches".
+And it is true that there are many churches in Rome, but spending the whole trip discovering them one by one would certainly not be the best way to spend your time in the city.

-That's why (and because, man, it's Rome, you 're going to have to see some church) I've put together a list of the most beautiful churches in Rome and another with the major basilicas in Rome (I'll tell you that one of my favourites is the Basilica of St. John Lateran ).
-It's that quick and easy: I'll select the best ones for you so you can play it safe and tell you why they are worth visiting.
+That's why (and because, man, it's Rome, you're going to have to see some church) I've put together a list of the most beautiful churches in Rome and another one with the Major Basilicas of Rome (I'll tell you that one of my favourites is the Basilica of St. John Lateran ).
+So quick and easy: I select the best ones for you so you can play it safe and I tell you why they are worth a visit.
 You're welcome!

 24. Study the nooks and crannies of the Jewish Quarter and Tiber Island

 If there is one place that conveys tranquillity, tradition and authenticity, it is Rome's Jewish Quarter.
-You'll find it in the heart of the city and although it's not very large, it's an ideal place to take a walk, have an ice cream or taste a typical sweet in the local pastry shops.
+You will find it in the heart of the city and although it is not very large, it is an ideal place to take a walk, have an ice cream or taste a typical sweet in the local pastry shops.

-Once you land in Rome, there's no time to waste.
-The city hides millions of places to discover and it's a shame to spend time thinking about what you're going to do the next day.
+Once you land in Rome there is no time to waste.
+The city hides millions of places to discover and spending time thinking about what you're going to do the next day is a shame.
 That's why I'm going to give you some tips on how to organise your trip to Rome:

 Choose your travel dates wisely